pulumi/pulumi-component-provider-ts-boilerplate/README.md

 An example of using the `StaticPage` component in TypeScript is in `examples/simple`.

 Note that the provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
-In this case, `pulumi-resource-xyz` is a platform-specific binary that includes its Node.js dependency along with the provider code, created using [nexe](https://github.com/nexe/nexe).
-By default, running `make install` will create the binary specific to your host environment, but you can override the binary target by passing in `make install target=<target-string>` where `target-string` is a [valid nexe target](https://github.com/nexe/nexe#target-string--object).
+In this case, `pulumi-resource-xyz` is a platform-specific binary that includes its Node.js dependency along with the provider code, created using [pkg](https://github.com/vercel/pkg).
+By default, running `make install` will create the binary specific to your host environment.

 After running `make install`, `pulumi-resource-xyz` will be available in the `./bin` directory.
 You can add this to your path in bash with `export PATH=$PATH:$PWD/bin`.